 - a.
 Safety glasses, hard hat and leather gloves - b.
 Long-sleeve coveralls and leather boots - c.
-Rubber gloves, goggles, rain suit and hard hat - d.
-Personal Protective Equipment is not required a.
-50 ppm maximum exposure when using a full-face respirator b.
-10 ppm maximum exposure when using a half-mask respirator
+Rubber gloves, goggles, chemical protection suit and hard hat - d.
+Personal Protective Equipment is not required

 5.59 Which of the following maximum benzene concentration limits are correct, when using a respirator?